epaisay/laravel-analytics/README.md

 // Or use the facade
 Analytics::incrementMetric($post, 'custom_metric_count');

-### Bot Detection Customization
+Bot Detection Customization

 The package automatically detects and categorizes bots.
-You can customize bot categories in the configuration.
+You can customize bot categories in the config/analytics.php configuration file.

-### Geolocation Service
+Geolocation Service
-php

 use Epaisay\Analytics\Services\GeolocationService;

 $service = app(GeolocationService::class);